patrickjeuniaux/word-embeddings-benchmarks/updates.rst

 -------------------------------------
 2018-12-28

-NMT embeddings are not longer available thru the provided url.
+NMT embeddings are no longer available thru the provided url.

 This link is broken: